InfiniBrains/Awesome-GameDev-Resources/artificialintelligence/assignments/README.md

 3. Add my user to your repo to it with `read` role.
 My userid is `tolstenko` on github, for other options, talk with me in class.
 Follow [this](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/managing-teams-and-people-with-access-to-your-repository);
 4. Send me a message on canvas with the link to your repo;

+## Development tools

+I will be using CMake for the classes, but you can use whatever you want.
+Please [read this](../../intro/02-tooling/README.md) to understand the C++ toolset.